Mihir K. Roy: Indo-Pakistani War of 1971

 The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
-In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
+In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and in early 1971, a demand for secession took root in East Pakistan.
 In March, the Pakistan Armed Forces launched a fierce campaign to curb the secessionists, the latter including soldiers and police from East Pakistan.
 Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.

 In April 1971, Roy started building an underwater guerrilla force manned by "raw but physically strong and mentally stubborn Bangla Desh personnel to launch surface and sub surface raids on ports, shipping and inland waterways."
-He planned to set up a force of about 600 commandos and would complement the Indian Army's covert training of the Mukti Bahini.
-This force would have the Bengali sailors who escaped from the Pakistani submarine as the nucleus, trained by Indian naval officers and divers.
+He planned to set up a force of about 600 commandos which would complement the Indian Army's covert training of the Mukti Bahini.
+This force would have Bengali sailors who escaped from the Pakistani submarine as the nucleus, trained by Indian naval officers and divers.

 Roy's staff officer was Commander M. N. R. Samant who ran the operation on the ground.
 Two camps were set up at Plassey and Haldia – Camp 2 Plassey (C2P) and Camp 2 Haldia (C2H).
 The frogmen were trained rigorously.
-They were required to swim 12 miles in complete darkness, breathing through a reed while manoeuvring neutrally buoyant limpet mines, attach the mines and swim away before the mines exploded.
+They were required to swim 12 mi in complete darkness, breathing through a reed while manoeuvring neutrally buoyant limpet mines, attach the mines and swim away before the mines exploded.
 They concentrated on attacking ports, inland harbours, ferries, pontoons, and all types of vessels.

 As Roy wrote later in his book, their aims were: